 In Spain, people dress differently according to the season, the place they are going to, and the circumstances.
-In the coast, because of the mild climate, it is usually not necessary to pack warm clothes; while in the interior, you should dress according to the season.
-In the interior of Spain, temperatures vary greatly from one season to the next, with very cold winters, and hot summers.
-Spanish people don't dress up too much to go out, although of course, it depends on where you are going.
+Spanish people don’t dress up too much to go out, although it depends on where you are going.
+On the coast, because of the mild climate, it is usually not necessary to pack warm clothes, while on the interior, you should dress according to the season.
+In the interior of Spain, temperatures vary significantly from one season to the next, with icy winters and hot summers.

 What is the weather like in Spain?